 A few other full moon names exist which can be combined with the main names.
 In 2019, we experienced a trifecta of full moon names.

 - Super Moon – Happens when the moon is at its closest point to the earth.
-Four(!) super moons happen in a row during 2021 on March 28, April 27, May 26 and June 24.
+Three) super moons happen in a row during 2022 on June 14, July 13, and August 12.

 - Red Moon – See the red moon whenever there is a lunar eclipse.
-A total lunar eclipse is scheduled for May 26 and will take place over the Pacific Ocean.
-The western part of the United States will see some effects.
+A total lunar eclipse is scheduled for May 16 and will take place over the area.
+Another can be seen on November 8.

 - Blue Moon – When there are two full moons occurring in the same month.
-2021 will have a ‘seasonal’ blue moon which is known as a third of four full moons appearing in the same season.
+Sadly, 2022 will have no blue moons.